 - MSc Sport and Exercise Science (Psychology sided), Manchester Metropolitan University

 - Postgraduate Certificate in Professional Development (Higher Education Practice), The University of Huddersfield.

-- PhD - Becoming an Applied Sport and Exercise Scientist (ongoing), The University of Huddersfield.
+- PhD - 'Loosening the leash: Exploring Expereinces of Becoming an Applied Sport and Exercise Scientist', The University of Huddersfield.

 - Hooton, A. (2014).
 Paving the way for effective supervision: The importance of the supervisory relationship.
 Accepted to the ‘New Horizons Conference’ 2014, Keynote Presentation.

 - Hooton, A., Huntley, E., Sellars, C., & Knowles, Z. (2013).
 Developing the next generation of sport & exercise scientists.Accepted to the ‘British Association of Sport and Exercise Sciences (BASES) Annual Conference’ 2013, Symposium.

 - Hooton, A., & McGarey, V. (2013).
 Embedding Professional Development Within Sport and Exercise: Exploring Student Perspectives and Engagement.
 Accepted to the ‘Learning, Teaching and Assessment Conference’ 2013, Oral Presentation.

 - Hooton, A., & Sellars, C. (2012).
 Becoming an applied sport scientist: The role of shared reflection in experiential learning.
 Oral presentation at the International Convention on Science, Education and Medicine in Sport (ICSEMIS).
 Funded by the University of Huddersfield Psychology Division.